exercism/x86-64-assembly/concepts/memory/about.md

 - one index register scaled by `1`, `2`, `4`, or `8`; and

-- a signed 32‑bit displacement:
+- a signed 32‑bit displacement.

 For instance: